-This PhD programme has grown out of our previous Chemical Synthesis PhD, graduates of which are currently working in a range of sectors, including further academic research, pharma and biotech industries, patent law and teaching.
+This PhD programme has grown out of our previous Chemical Synthesis PhD.
+Graduates from this programme are currently working in a range of sectors, including further academic research, pharma and biotech industries, patent law and teaching.

 Centre for Doctoral Training in Technology Enhanced Chemical Synthesis

 Professor Varinder Aggarwal BA, PhD(Cantab), FRS, (Professor), Acyclic stereocontrol; catalytic asymmetric synthesis; organoboron chemistry; organometallic chemistry; synthesis of natural products.

 Professor Robin Bedford B.Sc.
 (Hons.), D.Phil.(Sus.), (Professor of Catalysis), catalysis of novel organic reactions; development of novel synthetic methodology; mechanistic investigation; synthesis of new catalysts